 Delivery Limits

 Flux API enforces predictable ceilings so every delivery request stays fast and cacheable.
-These limits apply to all environments, regardless of subscription tier.
+Most of these limits are structural and apply to all environments regardless of tier; the request rate limit scales with your subscription plan.

 Request Execution